curlsli/webpack-book/docs/en/loading/03_fonts.md

 You can approach the problem in several ways through webpack.
 You can still use *url-loader* and *file-loader* as with images.
 Font `test` patterns tend to be more complicated, though, and you have to worry about font file related lookups.

-T> [canifont](https://www.npmjs.com/package/canifont) helps you to figure out which font formats you should support.
+> [canifont](https://www.npmjs.com/package/canifont) helps you to figure out which font formats you should support.
 It accepts a **.browserslistrc** definition and then checks font support of each browser based on the definition.

 ## Choosing One Format

 If you exclude Opera Mini, all browsers support the *.woff* format.
 Its newer version, *.woff2*, is widely supported by modern browsers and can be a good alternative.

-{pagebreak}

 Going with one format, you can use a similar setup as for images and rely on both *file-loader* and *url-loader* while using the limit option: